alecperkins/jsCalendar/readme.md

 # Usage

 On document ready, the calendar attaches itself to HTML elements with the class name "jsCalendar".
-Manual initialization is not necessary.
-This element should have an attribute `data-localized_date` with a JSON string as value containing the localized names of months and weekdays like this one:
+To manually initialize, call `$('selector').Calendar()`.
+The target element should have an attribute `data-localized_date` with a JSON string as value containing the localized names of months and weekdays like this one:

     {"days":{"names":{"min":["Sun","Mon","Tue","Wed","Thu","Fri","Sat"]}},"months":{"names":{"long":["January","February","March","April","May","June","July","August","September","October","November","December"]}}}